 How Do I Use The DS Microphone With DeSmuME?

 DeSmuME has a designated microphone button that can be used when games require you to interact with the microphone.

-Upon pressing the designated microphone button, DeSmuME uses a sample which imitates a blowing noise in emulation, activating the function within the game.
+Upon pressing the designated microphone button, DeSmuME uses a sample that imitates a blowing noise in emulation, activating the function within the game.